 Once he was happy with the overall flow, I moved over to Figma to start building out the pages in more detail.
 It should be said that the branding and logo of the app had not been worked on yet, so at this time I was working on lower fidelity designs for the prototype.
 The developers were working in parallel on the prototype of the app, referencing my mockups as soon as I completed them.
 I used generic colors and styles, though I did make sure to build out a UI component library in Figma first so that it would be easy to swap out fonts and colors once the company brand/style was more flushed out.
 Though there weren't many visual details at this stage, one of my goals was also to make it look aesthetically pleasing so that the prototype would seem solid if the founder presented it to potential investors.
 Below are some of the prototype designs I created in Figma.

-Unfortunately the project was poorly managed and never got off the ground, and I ended up stepping away from it once I completed designs of the majority of the app.
-However, as a side project, this definitely helped me improve my UI and UX design skills.
+As a side project, this definitely helped me improve my UI and UX design skills.
 The most challenging aspect was taking a 2-page document of very high-level feature requirements and converting it into mockups/flows of the entire application.
 I realize this is a large part of what UI/UX design is, but up to this point I had not had much experience doing this and thoroughly enjoyed the challenge.